SpoonX/aurelia-notification/README.md

 ## Important note

 This plugin is now registered with npm and jspm as `aurelia-notification`.
 This simplifies the installation.
+With this change `aurelia-notification` will reference to [humane-js](http://wavded.github.io/humane-js/) as `humane-js` only (loosing the `wavded/..` prefix).
+You will need to update your project's package.json accordingly to prevent forks.

 ## Installation